chadananda/bahai-ed/README.md

 - **`auth/reset-password.astro`** (optional):
   - Page for initiating a password reset.

-## Initial Setup Check (`/api/setup.js`)
-- **`checkDatabaseSetup.js`**:
-  - Checks for the necessary tables; creates them if absent.

-# Task: Implement Login System for Astro Vercel Site with PostgreSQL
+# Task: Implement Login System for Astro Vercel Site with AstroDB

 ## Objective
-Develop a comprehensive login system for an Astro Vercel site with PostgreSQL, featuring user registration, authentication, password reset functionality, and an initial database setup check.
+Develop a comprehensive login system for an Astro Vercel site with AstroDB, featuring user registration, authentication, password reset functionality, and an initial database setup check.

 ## Steps